 Away swing (out swing)

 When making an away swing (out swing), the player holds the ball with the seam at an angle; his two fingers grab both sides of the seam.
-Experts advise to observe several important conditions:
+Experts recommend following a few key principles:

-• At the time of the throw, the ball must be released at 12 o’clock height.
+• The ball should be released at the 12 o’clock position.

 • The hand should be directed to the left and push the ball down to give it a lower rotation.

-• After the ball is worn on one side, its shiny side should be facing towards the legs and the seam — first or second slip for swing.
+• Once the ball has developed wear on one side, the shiny side should be facing the batsman’s legs, while the seam should be directed toward the first or second slip to encourage swing.

 Due to the pressure difference when moving on a rough and smooth surface, the ball must be pushed in the direction to the left; as a result of making an away swing (out swing), the ball curves or swings.
-Because of the manipulations used by the batsman, it is very difficult to take the ball and hit it with the bat since the projectile literally goes to the side.
+This makes the ball unpredictable and difficult for the batsman to play, as it tends to deviate mid-air.

 Away swing (out swing): advantages of using

 You can learn to perform away swing (out swing) without reference to the level at which you play and at what time you started practicing cricket.
 When playing against right-handed batsmen, attacking players try to send away swing (out swing) as often as possible, approaching this technique in different ways.
 Sometimes the bowler can deceive the batsman by serving an off cutter instead of an away swing (out swing).
-To do this, the length of the ball’s flight with yorkers and bouncers varies.
-When swinging, the effective length is at the top of the stumps (usually two-thirds to three-quarters of the field length).
-Thus, the attacking players have the intention of bowled or lbw batsmen.
+This is achieved by varying the length of the ball’s flight, alternating between yorkers and bouncers.
+When swinging the ball, the effective length is at the top of the stumps (usually two-thirds to three-quarters of the field length).
+Thus, the attacking players have the intention of bowled or LBW batsmen.

 Among the players who perform well away swing (out swing), experts distinguish James Anderson.
 Despite turning 39 in July, Anderson continues his career, playing for the England national team and Lancashire County Cricket Club.
 He holds the record among English cricketers for the number of wickets scored in the One Day International format.
-James is the only fast bowler from England who has more than 600 wickets in Test matches.
-In the summer of 2021, the player played the 162nd match for the national team and is the record holder for this indicator.
+James is also the only English fast bowler with over 600 wickets in Test matches.
+In the summer of 2021, he played his 162nd Test match, making him England’s all-time leader in appearances.

 Nisha Bhavani